JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 When working with resources in Compose Multiplatform, consider the current conditions:

 * Almost all resources are read synchronously in the caller thread.
-The only exceptions are raw files and resources on the JS platform that are read asynchronously.
+The only exceptions are raw files, plus all the resources on the JS platform which are read asynchronously.
 * Reading big raw files, like long videos, as a stream is not supported yet.
 Use separate files on the user device and read them with the file system API, for example, the [kotlinx-io](https://github.com/Kotlin/kotlinx-io) library.
 * Multimodule projects are not supported yet.
 The JetBrains team is working on adding this functionality in future releases.